Skip to content

 # Point your scanner at rules/ directory

-# Each .yaml file follows ATR schema v1.0
+# Each .yaml file follows ATR-SPEC-v1 schema

 # Parse with any YAML library